Table of Contents

 Reference – Satan Refused to Bow to Adam

-There is no reference in the entire Bible where God asks the angels to bow down to man and that Satan refused to do that.
-The request that angels bow down to Adam was mentioned only in the Koran “…And when We said unto the angels: Prostrate yourselves before Adam, they fell prostrate, all save Iblis (Lucifer)…” (S. 2:30-38 Pickthall).
+The request that angels bow down to Adam was mentioned only in the Quran: “…And when We said unto the angels: Prostrate yourselves before Adam, they fell prostrate, all save Iblis (Lucifer)…” (Surah Al-Baqarah Ayt 34 (2:34 Quran).

 The Bible teaches that worship is due to God alone (Exodus 20:3-6).
-The first commandment “Thou shalt have no other gods before me” emphasizes the fact that there is but one God, in protest against the worship of many gods.
-The second commandment states, “Thou shalt not make unto thee any graven image… Thou shalt not bow down thyself to them” (Exodus 20:4-6) places emphasis upon God’s spiritual nature (John 4:24) in disapproval of idolatry and materialism.
-To bow down to anyone but God is a sin equal to murder, adultery, lying…etc.
+The first commandment, “Thou shalt have no other gods before me,” emphasizes the fact that there is but one God, in protest against the worship of many gods.
+And the second commandment states, “Thou shalt not make unto thee any graven image… Thou shalt not bow down thyself to them” (Exodus 20:4-6).
+This commandment places emphasis upon God’s spiritual nature (John 4:24) in disapproval of idolatry and materialism.
+To bow down to anyone but God is a sin equal to murder, adultery, lying…etc. (Exodus 20: 3-17).